GecKodeID/ExpressTS-Boilerplate/README.md

 - ### `/migrations`

-    here to put your database blueprint for your application in `.sql` filetype please write the patern of file like this `[seq].[action].sql` for complete guide see in [here](https://www.npmjs.com/package/postgrator-cli)
+    here to put your database blueprint for your application in `.sql` filetype for run with `yarn start:docker-db` or `npm run start:docker-db`, please write the patern of file like this `[seq].[action].sql` for complete guide see in [here](https://www.npmjs.com/package/postgrator-cli)

 - ### `/model`